HusseinBakri/TransformMeshToGIFSprite/README.md

 A Python 3 tool that transforms a 3D model / 3D Mesh from OBJ format or GLTF (need some changes in code) into a GIF file and into a CSS Sprite image file using the Blender Python API and other tools.

 ## Introduction
-Ever wondered how when you go to https://sketchfab.com/ on a browser that do not support WebGL, You get the 3D model with a 360 view in a clever way.
-Well actually it is not like it is an actually 360 images but a clever technique called 3D Spriting.
+Ever wondered when you go to https://sketchfab.com/ on a browser that do not support WebGL, How you get sort of 360 view of the 3D model in a clever way.
+Well actually it is not like it is an actual 360 image but a clever technique called 3D Spriting.

-A lot of similar repositories provide such technique and it can be used to showcase or mimic a 3D model on less capable devices especially mobile devices just with a bunch of images taken from different venture points of a 3D model.
+A lot of similar repositories to Sketchfab (https://sketchfab.com/ ), provide such technique and it can be used to showcase or mimic a 3D model on less capable devices especially mobile devices just with a bunch of images taken from different venture points of a certain 3D model.
+I believe it is quite handy in a lot of cases.

-Sketchfab normally produces a 3D Sprite of 15 small images combined into one thin landscape image.
-A Javascript library can receive this 3D sprite images from the server and renders it to create this 360 effect.
-Please see section titled 'Javascript Viewers for 3D Sprites' later for suggestion of libraries I enjoyed using on GitHub.
+Sketchfab normally produces an image Sprite of 15 small images of the 3D model, combined into one thin landscape image.
+A Javascript library can then receive this 3D sprite image from the server and renders it to create a somehow 360 effect.
+Please see section titled 'Javascript Viewers for 3D Sprites' later for suggestions of libraries I enjoyed using on GitHub that renders/shows a sprite image as a 360 image.

-This current Python tool licensed under MIT License,  helps you out in this by taking as input a 3D model in OBJ (you can change the code to accomodate other formats like gLTF, Collada ... easly - tell you later how).
-The tool then captures different venture points of the 3D model while spinning and spits out a bunch of images (16 images to be precise) and a GIF file.
-It also spits out a 3D sprite image.
+This current Python tool licensed under MIT License,  helps you out with this by taking as input a 3D model in OBJ (you can easily change the code to accommodate other 3D file formats like gLTF, Collada ...  - tell you later how).
+This tool then captures different venture points of the 3D model while spinning/rotating it and outputs a bunch of images (16 images to be precise) and a GIF file.
+It also outputs a CSS sprite image.

-This tool is ideal from server side logic that can do this task in Batch for all 3D models.
+This tool is ideal to be integrated into a server side logic that can do this task in Batch for all 3D models.

 ## Requirements